Signs of Bad Liposuction: How Do you Know If Lipo Is Botched?

 What Should You Do If Your Liposuction Goes Wrong?

 For a couple of months after liposuction surgery, the operated part is severely swollen, so you shouldn’t judge the results of your operation based on what you see in this period.
 If you are unhappy with the contour of your body when the swelling has gone down, you can get revision liposuction -also known as liposuction correction and lipo shifting.
 Also, if you have unbearable pain, bruising, and signs of infection after recovery, you probably need immediate medical treatment.
-Recognizing the signs and promptly seeking assistance is essential to address potential complications and, in some cases, to fix bad liposuction outcomes.
+Recognizing the signs and promptly seeking assistance is essential to address potential complications and, in some cases, to fix bad liposuction results.

 Possible Side Effects of Liposuction